- Online Casinos Canadian players enjoy your favourite games at our top online casino.

 Is it Legal to Gamble Online in Canada?

 Canadian laws are murky in most provinces when it comes to online gaming.
 It is illegal for a company to just setup and operate a casino from Canada.
-However, offshore casino sites tend to legally host their servers in Quebec.
+However, offshore casino sites tend to legally host their servers in the Kahnawake Mohawk Territory.
 Provincial governments in Quebec and British Columbia have also been given the legal status to operate casinos within their provinces.
 Ontario is set to follow suit, meaning three of the largest provinces in our country are pro-online gaming.

 Is There Any Part of Canadian legislation that I Should be Aware of?